chengmanyu/PPT_Outline_Generator/README.md

 ## Requirements
 - It must be a Windows system.
-- It is recommended that the device be equipped with an RTX3060 GPU or a higher - end GPU for optimal performance.
+- It is recommended that the device be equipped with an RTX3060 GPU or a higher-end GPU for optimal performance.

 ## How to Run